 Many factors contribute to insomnia, and the design of your surroundings is one of the contributors.
 If you get everything else taken care of and do not address your surroundings' energy, you will still have insomnia problems.

 The goal of Feng Shui is to keep the energy flowing through your surroundings.
-When that happens you are healthy, happy, and prosperous.
+When that happens, you are healthy, happy, and prosperous.

 Are there clothes scattered around your bedroom?
 These fit into the clutter category and can impact your ability to get a good night’s sleep.

 Bedroom colors should be soothing to the soul.
-Soothing colors are subtle shades of green, blue, tan, and pink which help to calm the nervous system, helping to reduce insomnia.
+Soothing colors are subtle shades of green, blue, tan, and pink, which help to calm the nervous system helping to reduce insomnia.

-Where the bedroom located in the home, visible beams, placement of the bed, and storage under the bed all impact insomnia.
+Where the bedroom is located in the home, visible beams, placement of the bed, and storage under the bed all impact insomnia.

-A bedroom towards the back of the house, away from the street is the quietest and most relaxing for your nervous system.
+A bedroom towards the back of the house, away from the street, is the quietest and most relaxing for your nervous system.